ART & PAINTING WORKSHOPS, CLASSES, LESSONS | NAPA VALLEY

 Painting demonstration for Artists' Round Table of Sonoma County, fall of 2013 — demonstrating the benefits of painting upside down

-She believes that making art in the spirit of experimentation and discovery is good for both the soul and the art.
+I believe that making art in the spirit of experimentation and discovery is good for both the soul and the art.

 Picture